altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 #### Known Issues with the Release

-For known issues in this release please refer to the [Intel Simics Simulator for FPGA Release page](https://www.intel.com/content/www/us/en/docs/programmable/870556.html).
+For known issues in this release please refer to the [Intel® Simics® Simulator for Altera® FPGAs Release Notes](https://docs.altera.com/r/docs/870556/current/intel-simics-simulator-for-altera-fpgas-release-notes/)

-### Build Instructions HPS Baseline System Example Design 2.0
+### Build Instructions for HPS Baseline System Example Design

-The HPS Baseline System Example Design 2.0 was introduced on release 25.3.
-The HPS Baseline System Example Design 2.0 provides a framework based on **kas** and **yocto**, that allows to build be HPS binaries in a more simplified and automated methodology.
-In the HPS Baseline System Example Design 2.0, the  [agilex5e-ed-gsrd](https://github.com/altera-fpga/agilex5e-ed-gsrd) repository integrates software and Quartus design components, which differs from the legacy HPS System Example Design build flow in which the software and hardware components were in separate repositories.
+The HPS Baseline System Example Design was introduced on release 25.3.
+The HPS Baseline System Example Design provides a framework based on **kas** and **yocto**, that allows to build be HPS binaries in a more simplified and automated methodology.
+In the HPS Baseline System Example Design, the  [agilex5e-ed-gsrd](https://github.com/altera-fpga/agilex5e-ed-gsrd) repository integrates software and Quartus design components, which differs from the legacy HPS System Example Design build flow in which the software and hardware components were in separate repositories.
-For the  Simics simulation case specific, the HPS Baseline System Example Design 2.0 also provides a Simics simulation environment allows to run Simics simulations from the HPS Baseline System Example Design build environment using directly the binaries produced from the build.
+For the  Simics simulation case specific, the HPS Baseline System Example Design also provides a Simics simulation framework which allows you to run Simics simulations using directly the binaries produced from the build.
 The following steps shows how to produced the required binaries that can be used in Simics simulation.

-**Note:** In 26.1 Release, the HPS Baseline System Example Design 2.0 used in this example only provides a directory targeted for **a55** cores in which is expected that the generated binaries have a an **a55** core as the boot core (core 0).
+**Note:** In 26.1 Release, the HPS Baseline System Example Design used in this example only provides a directory targeted for **a55** cores in which is expected that the generated binaries have a an **a55** core as the boot core (core 0).
 In the case of Simics, the selection of the boot core is done through the **hps_boot_core** parameter in the target script simics/linux/<device\>_boot/\*.simics).

-For more information about the HPS Baseline System Example Design 2.0 for Agilex 5 device, please refer to the **HPS Baseline System Example Design User Guide: Agilex 5 FPGA E-Series 065B Premium Development Kit** page.
+For more information about the HPS Baseline System Example Design for Agilex 5 device, please refer to the **HPS Baseline System Example Design User Guide: Agilex 5 FPGA E-Series 065B Premium Development Kit** page.

 #### Build Instructions for SD Card and QSPI